Rep. Babin to Newsmax: DirecTV Provoking First Amendment Issue

-Rep. Brian Babin, R-Texas, called it a First Amendment issue in commenting on DirectTV's decision to deplatform Newsmax this week.
+Rep. Brian Babin, R-Texas, called it a First Amendment issue in commenting on DirecTV's decision to deplatform Newsmax this week.

 "This is horrible; we have now lost two of the three conservative channels, and now, we're down to one," Babin told Thursday's "Spicer & Co." host Lyndsay Keith.
 "It just looks to me that DirecTV, and some of the other more liberal carriers, are targeting conservative outlets.
 This is a First Amendment issue.
 We've seen over and over again.